What is the STV Children’s Appeal?

-In just nine years the Appeal has managed to raise over £21 million, allowing us to make 1,102 big and small awards across all 32 local authority areas in Scotland, providing much needed support to over 79,000 children.
+In just ten years the Appeal has managed to raise over £29 million, allowing us to make over 2,000 large and small awards across all 32 local authority areas in Scotland, providing much needed support to tens of thousands of children and young people.

 Many of the country’s biggest businesses, groups and organisations have got behind the STV Children’s Appeal.

 RBS, Lidl, Tunnock’s, Wholesale Domestic Bathrooms, Asset Alliance, Scottish Friendly and BaxterStorey are just some of the companies that have decided to pledge their support to the STV Children’s Appeal, raising hundreds of thousands of pounds and helping raise the profile of an issue affecting so many people across Scotland.
 Find out more about Our Partners.